 Make brute attacks difficult

 If there are a certain number of failed login tries lockdown the website and immediately send a warning to the owner of the website.
-This stops hackers from a favourite technique to hack a website namely brute attacks.
+This stops hackers from a favorite technique to hack a website namely brute attacks.

 Have a quality and reliable anti-virus software

 You usually use a personal device to log in to your website.
 If the security of your personal device is inadequate it could be used by hackers to penetrate your WordPress website.
-Hence don’t skimp on money or procrastinate to get a good quality and reputed anti-virus software.
+Hence don’t skimp on money or procrastinate to get good quality and reputed anti-virus software.

 Never have ‘admin’ as your username